 - Ensure that a consistent naming scheme is used.

 - Use standard, open source, file formats instead of proprietary ones.

 - If you need to preserve non-digital data (e.g. paper), consider whether digitalising the data is feasible or consult with data management support services in your institution.

 - If you need to preserve materials, such as micro-organisms, biomaterials or biomolecules, consult with data management support services in your institution to find appropriate centers or biobanks.

-- Data protection: how to make research data compliant to GDPR.
+How to make research data compliant to gdpr.

 Prepare data and find repositories for publication.

 How to transfer data files.